 2. Outsource it

 Every broker can “build a sustainable business by creating a database of prospects”.

-Blogging is an extremely effective way of marketing yourself, increasing brand awareness, and driving traffic to your website or listing.
+Blogging is an extremely effective way of marketing yourself, increasing brand awareness, and driving traffic to your commercial real estate website or listing.

 But… it doesn’t necessarily mean you need to maintain your own blog.